 But if you want to access playlists, songs, etc. then you will have to opt for the Premium version.

-But as I say, if what you're going to listen to are music files you have on your computer, you can do it directly with Play Music.
-In fact it is not even necessary to “upload the file”, when sharing it Google detects that you have it and adds it to your library.
+But as I say, if you are going to listen to music files that you have on your computer, podrás do it directly with Play Music.
+In fact it is not even necessary to "upload the file", when you share it Google detects that you have it and adds it to your library.

 In short, as a smartwatch the Suunto 7 has a very good operation in general, especially if you are in the Android ecosystem as you'll be able to do complete management of notifications (something that Apple blocks for anything other than their Apple Watch).